 There are many situations where a BCM qualification is a better choice over a BCB.
 The more common scenarios are outlined below:

-Situations where people choose a BCM as their
+Situations where people choose a BCM as their first diploma include:

 - Where the person has achieved an apprenticeship in carpentry or a related trade and has a few years of job experience

 - If the family business has created an advanced knowledge in building and construction

 - For someone transitioning from self-employment in a related field

 A BCM is the ideal second qualification in the following scenarios: